Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Results and analysis

-Bottom portion of the table \ref{table_3bias_vit_compressed} presents the results of pairwise measures of bias analysis of the transformer based model ViT for various domains on the JPEG compressed evaluation corpora.
-The tabulated results of pairwise analysis show that, in this compressed setting, for class GAN there is a decrease in DP and EO values when compared to its previous uncompressed evaluation setting.
-For example, the DP of \{Dark skin vs. Light skin\} for class GAN has decreased from 0.8758 (in previous uncompressed evaluation setting, table \ref{table_3bias_vit}) to 0.8386 (in current compressed evaluation setting, table \ref{table_3bias_vit_compressed}), DP of \{Dark skin Female vs Light skin Female\} has decreased from 0.7989 to 0.7522, etc. Thus, the pairwise evaluations on ViT also shows that the bias in class GAN is higher in the compressed evaluation setting than the uncompressed evaluation setting.
-This indicates that bias in class GAN gets amplified with compression.
+The bottom portion of the table \ref{table_3bias_vit_compressed} presents the results of pairwise measures of bias analysis of ViT based model over the compressed evaluation corpora.
+The results show that, in this compressed setting, for class GAN, there is a decrease in DP and EO values when compared to the corresponding uncompressed evaluation setting.
+For example, the DP of \{Dark skin vs. Light skin\} for class GAN has decreased from 0.8758 (in previous uncompressed evaluation setting, table \ref{table_3bias_vit}) to 0.8386 (in current compressed evaluation setting, table \ref{table_3bias_vit_compressed}), DP of \{Dark skin Female vs Light skin Female\} has decreased from 0.7989 to 0.7522, etc. Thus, the pairwise evaluations on ViT also show that, for class GAN, the biases increase over the compressed images than the uncompressed images.
+That is, this indicates biases in the class GAN gets amplified with compression.